 Artificial Lawn Care

 Artificial lawn care means periodic cleaning, although people who live in dusty areas or those who have young children or pets will probably need to clean more often.
-Most dust and debris is easily removed with a blower, flexible garden rake, a broom with stiff bristles or a garden hose.
+Most dust and debris are easily removed with a blower, flexible garden rake, a broom with stiff bristles, or a garden hose.

 Occasionally, it may be necessary to sweep the grass with a broom to keep it standing upright in a natural fashion, especially if your family enjoys laying on the grass and it becomes compacted.